 Did your state make the grade?

-Tobacco use remains the leading cause of preventable death and disease in the United States and in Minnesota.
-To address this enormous toll, the American Lung Association calls for the following actions to be taken by Minnesota's elected officials:
+Tobacco use remains the leading cause of preventable death and disease in the United States and in Wisconsin.
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Wisconsin's elected officials:

 Adult smoking data come from CDC's 2020 Behavioral Risk Factor Surveillance System.
-High school (11th grade only) smoking and tobacco use, and middle school (8th grade only) smoking rates are taken from the 2019 Minnesota Student Survey.
-High school tobacco use results are rounded to the nearest whole number.
+High school smoking and tobacco use rates are taken from the 2019 Youth Risk Behavior Surveillance System.
+Middle school smoking rate is taken from the 2018 Wisconsin Youth Tobacco Survey.

 Health impact information is taken from the Smoking Attributable Mortality, Morbidity and Economic Costs (SAMMEC) software.
 Smoking attributable deaths reflect average annual estimates for the period 2005-2009 and are calculated for persons aged 35 years and older.
 Smoking attributable healthcare expenditures are based on 2004 smoking attributable fractions and 2009 personal healthcare expenditure data.
 Deaths and expenditures should not be compared by state.